kof-f/Life-in-Tech/lessons/week1/README.md

 __What's one thing I would've told myself in college?__

+ ### Scenario
+ Your friend texts you, "I need your help moving."
+What do you do?
+How do you solve this problem?

  ### Problem Solving Approach
  1. Repeat the question in your own words
  2. Check assumptions